 If you find yourself in this situation, we have both good news and bad news.
 The good news is: The check engine light doesn’t always mean something is horribly wrong with your car.
 The bad news is: The check engine light can mean there’s something horribly wrong with your car.
 Don’t worry, we’ll explain.

-You see, the light can come on for many reasons.
+The check engine light can come on for many reasons.
 For example, something as simple as a loose gas cap can trigger the warning.
 And major problems, such as failed internal engine components, can turn on the light, as well.
 In order to really know what it is wrong with your car, it’s best to have a professional diagnose the issue.